 There are two distinct groups of Asian Indian older adults in the United States:

 - Older adult immigrants: This group consists of the parents or grandparents who immigrated to the US to be reunited with their adult children and to spend their old age in the care of their children.
-This cohort has typically spent their entire life in India and are not acculturated to the main stream American culture.
+This cohort has typically spent their entire life in India and is not acculturated to the mainstream American culture.

 The two groups differ greatly demographically and face different issues.
 The former tend to be more acculturated, affluent, and independent.
 Those in the latter group are at high risk of being isolated and lonely (language barriers, lack of independent transportation), lack health benefits, depend on their children or family, and suffer from culture shock.

 Given their degree of acculturation, this group’s communication skills, decision-making patterns, clinical adherence patterns, dietary habits are likely to differ significantly from those of the older adults who immigrate to the US post retirement, to be reunited with their adult children.